abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Direction Sensor.md

 ## Analysis
 Analyzing the voltage and current constraints: The system shall operate with the correct voltage and current.
 Overvoltage or excessive current can lead to malfunctions and overload.
 Overload can lead to overheating and other electrical hazards that can cause a safety factor.
 The IMU chip is rated for 3V-5V and a maximum draw of 12.3 mA [2].
 The motor driver shield is rated for 4.5V to 13.5V and provides 1.2A per bridge [1].
 The TT DC motors are rated for 3V-12V but are recommended for 6-8V and has a rating of 150 mA [3].
 The TT motors rating works for the motor driver shields rating.
 Knowing and understanding the voltage and current specifications of each component ensures safe operation.

-Analyzing the socioeconomic constraint: The budget of the project must be kept in mind for this design.
+Analyzing the budget cost boundaries: To ensure budget constraints are followed, individual components shall not exceed $35, and the total shall not exceed $90.
+The $400-$900 budget must be kept in mind for this design.
+In addition, keeping costs low has good effects on the economy.
 It shall be cost-effective while also being high in quality.
 This system is crucial, so it needs to be reliable.

 Analyzing the response constraint: The vehicle should be able to drive many different conditions and go the correct path.
 The IMU has a sampling rate of 100Hz meaning it takes samples or measurements 100 times a second [2].
 This speed will allow the vehicle to make quick adjustments to stay on course based on the calculations and information below.
 On the control algorithm side, the speed of the motors is set in the program.
 The vehicles speed does not need to be too fast, or it will turn and adjust too rapidly.